soyuka/IPCEE/README.md

 child.send('message', {some: 'data'}, [data])
 ```

-[List of accepted instances](https://github.com/joyent/node/blob/9010dd26529cea60b7ee55ddae12688f81a09fcb/lib/child_process.js#L436).
-If you look a but further in the code, internal messages are sent with the [first argument]([](https://github.com/joyent/node/blob/9010dd26529cea60b7ee55ddae12688f81a09fcb/lib/child_process.js#L430)
+This library still works with the [list of accepted instances](https://github.com/nodejs/node/blob/d59917b2a359bf72f12a57ed9a32a3841720b608/lib/internal/child_process.js#L545).
+Also, if you look a but further in the code, internal messages are handled first.
-).
 As stated in the docs:

 > There is a special case when sending a {cmd: 'NODE_foo'} message.

-Then, I thought it could be nice to do:
+Things apart, this is a fancier api to communicate with child processes!

+## Usage

+### Test for child start:

 #### Child
 ```javascript